-Registration is carried out on ISAMs.
-Form tutors have paper copies of their register, which should be used in case of technical difficulties with ISAMS registration, and handed to the School Office so that the register can be populated as soon as possible.
+Registration is carried out on CheqdIn.
+Form tutors have paper copies of their register, which should be used in case of technical difficulties with online registration, and handed to the School Office so that the register can be populated as soon as possible.
 Morning Registration takes place between 8.45am and 9.00am.
 This time is sufficient for all pupils to come into their classroom.
-Afternoon registration takes place at 3.50pm, when all students return to their form rooms.
+Afternoon registration takes place at 1.00pm, at the end of lunch.